The Bay Park Conservancy

 Partnering with countless citizens, partners, foundations, businesses, government and others who contribute their time, talents, hard work and hard-earned money to help ensure the aspirations of the community are realized every day at The Bay.

-• In the sixth of a 15-year Long-Term Partnership Agreement, The Bay Park Conservancy and City of Sarasota Public-Private partnership helps enable financial and operational sustainability, and transparent decision making.
+In the seventh of a 15-year Long-Term Partnership Agreement, The Bay Park Conservancy and City of Sarasota Public-Private partnership helps enable financial and operational sustainability, and transparent decision making.

-• Gulf Coast Community Foundation boosted giving with a $2 million Challenge Match which was achieved through broad-range support from Friends throughout the community.
+Gulf Coast Community Foundation concluded a $2 million Challenge Match which activated broad-range support from Friends throughout the community.

-• 57 non-profit organizations have partnered with The Bay Park Conservancy on providing free events and experiences.
+68 non-profit organizations have partnered with The Bay Park Conservancy to provide free events and experiences.

 Sustainable in Every Way